unidebSDMGroup/AmogusRunner/Docs/System Specifications.md

 # Functional Requirements:
-## Game Mechincs:
+## Game Mechanics:
  - Unity is the leading video game engine it provides certain tools and functionalities that allow the game to be rapidly developed.
  - The players has to use the on-screen buttons to start the game and access the options.
  - As soon as you start the game, your charater will strat moving forward and will be followed by an AI character/buddy.
  - The AI character/buddy which chases you, prefectly dodges all obstacles but cannot catch you
  - To achieve high score, the player has to use the jump button to dodge the obstructions.